It is time you use your Gmail like a boss.

 Moreover, you can also access your Calendar from within Gmail.

-the gear icon in the top right corner, click Settings > Labs >
+Click the gear icon in the top right corner, click Settings > Labs > Google Calendar gadget, select the Enable radio button and click Save Changes.

 Now, you can keep a tab on upcoming events while you are going through your inbox.